awsdocs/aws-cost-management-user-guide/doc_source/control-access-billing.md

 Instead, you should create a special user identity called an *IAM user* for anyone who might need access to the account\.
 This approach provides individual sign\-in information for each user, and you can grant each user only the permissions they need to work with your account\.
 For example, you can grant some users limited access to some of your billing information and tools, and grant others complete access to all of the information and tools\. \(We recommend that the account owner also access the account by using an IAM user identity\.\)

 By default, IAM users do not have access to the [AWS Billing and Cost Management console](https://console.aws.amazon.com/billing/home#/)\.
 You or your account administrator must grant users access\.
 You can do this by activating IAM user access to the Billing and Cost Management console and attaching an IAM policy to your users\.
 This can be either managed or custom\.
-Then, you need to activate IAM user access for IAM policies to take affect\.
+Then, you need to activate IAM user access for IAM policies to take effect\.
 You only need to activate IAM user access once\.

 **Note**
 IAM is a feature of your AWS account\.
 If you are already signed up for a product that is integrated with IAM, you don't need to do anything else to sign up for IAM, nor will you be charged for using it\.
 Permissions for Cost Explorer apply to all accounts and linked accounts, regardless of IAM policies\.
-For more information about Cost Explorer access, see [Controlling access for Cost Explorer](ce-access.md)
+For more information about Cost Explorer access, see [Controlling access for Cost Explorer](ce-access.md)\.

 ## Activating access to the Billing and Cost Management console<a name="ControllingAccessWebsite-Activate"></a>

 To be able to grant your IAM user and role access to your account's Billing and Cost Management console, you must *activate* the functionality\.

 **Important**
 When you activate IAM user access to the Billing and Cost Management console, you grant full access to all users who already have full access to the AWS APIs\.
 You can restrict their access by applying an IAM policy that constrains their permissions\.
-See Example [Example 4: Allow full access to AWS services but deny IAM users access to the Billing and Cost Management console](billing-example-policies.md#ExampleAllowAllDenyBilling)\.
+See [Example 4: Allow full access to AWS services but deny IAM users access to the Billing and Cost Management console](billing-example-policies.md#ExampleAllowAllDenyBilling)\.

 **To activate IAM user and role access to the Billing and Cost Management console**